microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [https://data.microbiomedata.org/submission/home](https://data.microbiomedata.org/submission/home)

-The Submission Portal requires ORCiD authentication to access.
+The Submission Portal requires ORCID authentication to access.
 If you have already signed in via ORCID, you will not see this login screen within the Submission Portal.

 [![](../_static/images/howto_guides/portal_guide/Create_submission.png)](../_static/images/howto_guides/portal_guide/Create_submission.png)